FellipeFrancoCouto/flask-kanban-app/README.md

   `python -m unittest discover -s  tests`

 Thanks to the amazing CS162 TA, Ha Tran, for all her help along the project.
 Credits also to the great [tutorial video](https://www.youtube.com/watch?v=Z1RJmh_OqeA&t=2410s) from freeCodeCamp.org for providing a very intuitive guide to complete this project.
-Credits to Manuel Pinto for the cool [transitioning background](https://1stwebdesigner.com/15-css-background-effects/) you can see in the flask application
+Credits to Manuel Pinto for the cool [transitioning background](https://1stwebdesigner.com/15-css-background-effects/) you can see in the flask application.
+Thanks to my colleagues Gabriel and Aniket, who collaborated with me in portions of this assignment.